dan-shaw/vcpkg/README.md

 * __Avoid C++ dependency problems:__ vcpkg was designed so that libraries would work together out of the box.
 Worry less about dependency resolution, broken diamonds, ODR, and other library resolution problems.
 * __Target-Agnostic:__ Use your own or community-supported toolchains to build for targets such as Android, iOS, FreeBSD.
 You can also package for various buildsystems such as Meson and Make.
 * __Active GitHub community:__ Our active GitHub community adds and updates libraries daily.
 Open an issue or ask a question on Slack!
-* __Speed:__ We have parallel configure and build on by default.
-We also have local binary caching so you won't have to rebuild binaries you've already built.

 | Windows (x86, x64, arm, uwp)  | MacOS | Linux |
 | ------------- | ------------- | ------------- |